News

 Keith Dobyns successfully represented the Orange County Fire Authority in a two-day hearing before a hearing officer who heard the appeal of a denial of the application for disability retirement benefits by the Orange County Employees Retirement System for an employee who was disabled and had not been able to work for eight years.
 OCFA…

-WSS Obtains Two Favorable Appellate Court Wins for Public Agency Clients
+Woodruff Obtains Two Favorable Appellate Court Wins for Public Agency Clients

 March 28, 2022 | General News

-WSS obtained a favorable appellate decision upholding summary adjudication in Roe v.
+Woodruff obtained a favorable appellate decision upholding summary adjudication in Roe v.
 County of Orange.
 In this case, Plaintiff, a deputy, sued the County and another deputy who she alleged was her supervisor on various FEHA causes of action, including sexual harassment, alleging the other deputy sexually assaulted her while they were on an out-of-state…

 Published CEQA Decision Upholds Use of the Infill Exemption

-March 23, 2022 | Environmental Law
+March 23, 2022 | General News

 In Protect Tustin Ranch v.
 City of Tustin (2021) 70 Cal.App.5th 951, the California Court of Appeal upheld the use of CEQA’s infill exemption for a Costco Gas Station project.
-The City of Tustin was successfully represented by WS&S Director Ricia R. Hager.
+The City of Tustin was successfully represented by Woodruff Director Ricia R. Hager.
 The opinion is the first to interpret and clarify the project site…